-Star Trek has explored the possibilities and consequences of time travel many times throughout nearly five decades of existence, sending the members of Starfleet to the distant past, the far future, and everywhere in-between.
+Star Trek has explored the possibilities and consequences of time travel many times throughout more than five decades of existence, sending the members of Starfleet to the distant past, the far future, and everywhere in-between.
 But which of these stories are the best?
 Well, we think we have the answers.
+We’ll see in time (arf) if Star Trek: Discovery changes anything…

 10. E² – Star Trek: Enterprise (3.21)